 Keep in mind that the only way to absorb collagen directly is to consume it in its pure form (pill or powder).
 Alternatively, why not make a pot of bone broth?
 But don’t be grossed out of your bone broth looks like jello.
 The more gelatinous the broth, the higher the gelatin and collagen content – and the better it is for you!

-My favourite way to consume collagen is hot chocolate.
+Our favourite way to consume collagen is hot chocolate.
 Give it a try!
 Pour one can of full-fat (preferable organic) coconut milk into a small sauce pan and heat on medium-low until it starts to simmer.
 Mix in a few squares of dark chocolate and a couple teaspoons (or tablespoons, depending how rich you like it) of cocoa powder to taste.
-Sweeten with 2-3 teaspoons of natural sweetener (xylitol, monk fruit, erythritol).
+Sweeten with 2-3 teaspoons of natural sweetener (birch-tree xylitol or monk fruit).
 Stir with a whisk to combine.
 Slowly whisk in 2 tablespoons of collagen hydrolysate powder (be careful you don’t mix too fast as it can become lumpy).
 I like to add a pinch of pink salt to intensify the flavours!

 It seems as though all the hype around collagen is probably worth it.
 For such a simple compound, the benefits are endless.
 Smoothies, soups, broths, trail mix, seafood — the ways to consume it are also just as abundant.

 Enjoyed this piece and would love to learn more about paleo lifestyle?
-Simply subscribe to our weekly Paleo Newsletter!
+Subscribe to our weekly Dream Paleo Menu recipes!